BlakeJC94/blog/content/posts/git-worktrees.md

 +++
 title = 'Git Worktrees'
 date = 2024-01-09T12:55:23+10:00
-draft = true
+draft = false
 +++

 # Git worktrees

-- Ever wanted to check out multiple branches at the same time?
-- `$ git worktree` is pretty useful for this!
+Ever wanted to have multiple git branches checked out at the same time?
+Say we need to pause our work in one branch and hop over to another, there's that extra overhead needed to stash unstaged changes or make a WIP commit.
+It would be faster if we could just drop everything and `cd` straight to the branch of interest.
+The underutilised `git worktree` command makes this sort of workflow possible!

-- Like other aspects of git, it can be a bit rough around the edges
+Like other aspects of git, it's a bit rough around the edges at times.
+Understanding a bit more about the inner workings of git help makes it feel a bit less fiddly.
+Here we'll discuss in a bit more detail how to setup this workflow, and some of the caveats I've come across.
-- Worktrees in particular are more fiddly
-- But once it's working, its hard to go back
-- Here's a collection of tips I've collected from daily use:

 ## Getting started